Sultan bin Salman Al Saud: Books

 He also edited the book by Facey, William, Back to Earth: Adobe Building in Saudi Arabia, Riyadh: Al Turath Foundation (2015).

 Personal life

 Sultan bin Salman is married to Princess Haifa, daughter of Prince Saud bin Faisal, the former minister of foreign affairs of Saudi Arabia and the son of King Faisal.
 They have three children.
-His son, Salman (born 1990), attended St. Andrew's University in Scotland and Oxford University and married a daughter of Prince Khalid bin Saud Al Saud, a great-grandson of Mohammed bin Abdul Rahman, the brother of King Abdulaziz, in Riyadh on 5 December 2012.
+His son, Salman (born 1990), attended St. Andrew's University in Scotland and Oxford University and married a daughter of Prince Khalid bin Saud Aql Saud, a great-grandson of Mohammed bin Abdul Rahman, the brother of King Abdulaziz, in Riyadh on 5 December 2012.
 His daughter (born 1994) also attended St. Andrews University.

 Sultan enjoys flying, gliding, skiing, and exploring nature in his spare time.
 He owns a farm in Diriyah which is a model of modern facilities in a historical setting.
 His farm reflects his attempt to retrace the origins of the Al Saud family, and to document the Al Saud's claims over the Najd.